chris17453/AzureFoundryDocumentChatApp/README.md

 - **Prompt performance analytics**
 - **Multi-language prompt templates**

-## Production Deployment Considerations
+## Production Deployment

-**Infrastructure Requirements**
+Haven't deployed this to prod yet but here's what you'd need:

+### Azure Resources
-- Azure Resource Group with appropriate RBAC policies
+- Resource Group (obviously)
-- Azure OpenAI Service with GPT-4 and text-embedding-3-small deployments
-- Azure AI Search service with semantic search capabilities enabled
-- Azure Storage Account with blob container configuration
+- App Service for the API (probably Standard tier minimum)
-- Azure SQL Database with appropriate performance tier
+- Azure SQL Database (Basic tier might work for small loads)
+- All the AI services mentioned above
-- Application insights for monitoring and telemetry
+- Application Insights for monitoring

-**Security Implementation**
-- Azure Key Vault integration for secrets management
+- Key Vault for storing secrets properly

+### Performance Notes
+The main bottleneck is going to be the OpenAI API calls.
+The embedding generation can be slow for large documents.
+Consider:
-- Managed Identity for service-to-service authentication
+- Async processing for document uploads
+- Caching embeddings if you reprocess the same content
+- Rate limiting to stay within Azure quotas

+### Security TODO
+- Move all the API keys to Key Vault
+- Set up managed identity for service auth
+- Add proper authentication (Azure AD B2C probably)
-- Network security groups and private endpoints for Azure services
+- Network security groups for the Azure resources
-- HTTPS enforcement with proper certificate management

-**Scalability and Performance**
-- Horizontal scaling configuration for App Service
-- Connection pooling and retry policies for database operations
-- Caching strategy implementation for frequently accessed data
-- Rate limiting and throttling for Azure AI service consumption
+The current setup is fine for demo/dev but you'd want to lock it down for production.

 ## Documentation